Issuing a CAS

 - A CAS number is valid for 6 months from the date of issue.

-- You can only apply up to three months before the start date of the programme.
+- You can only apply up to 6 months before the start date of the programme.

 - You can only use the CAS number once.
 If your visa application is refused and you want to reapply you will need a new CAS.
 The School reserves the rights to reissue a second CAS.

-- Email firstname.lastname@example.org to request a new CAS.
+- If your CAS expires or your application is refused, please email the relevant team to discuss the situation and request a new CAS.
 There may be an administration charge.

 CAS with a pre-sessional English course without academic condition